-- Be available for a chat on the phone (better) or on Skype (if overseas).
+- Be available to chat on the phone (better) or on Skype (if overseas).
 You can add your phone number every time you write a reply to an advert.
-Now that you have clicked on the Send Button you’ve got to wait, and you’d better arm yourself with patience.
+Now that you have clicked on the Send Button, you’ve got to wait, and you’d better arm yourself with patience.
 It will not happen straight away.
 It took me a few weeks before I started getting some replies.
 Usually, I get a response within 3-24 hours.
-Sometimes it may take longer up to 3 days.
+Sometimes it may take longer, up to 3 days.
 And after that, it means you will not get any.
-Don’t be discouraged if you don’t get replies at the beginning, that’s normal.
+Don’t be discouraged if you don’t get replies at the beginning.
+That’s normal.
 Keep trying.
 It will work; it’s just a question of time.

 What if homeowners offer you to house sit

-So, what happens when you get your first house to sit job.
+So, what happens when you get your first house-to-sit job?
 Once you have accepted it, show your commitment and add the booked house sit dates to your profile.
-This way, you will not be available any more during the reserved period.
+This way, you will no longer be available during the reserved period.
 It shows them that you are taking it seriously!

-I still remember the excitement when I got my first house sit.
-I couldn’t believe it that I got it. 🙂
+I still remember the excitement when I got my first housesit.
+I couldn’t believe that I had got it. 🙂

-- Show commitment and show the homeowners that you have taken your house sit job seriously.
+- Show commitment and the homeowners that you have taken your house sit job seriously.
 Make an appointment to meet up before starting.
-If you overseas keep in touch via mail or skype and arrange to arrive a few days before the house sit starts.
+If you are overseas, keep in touch via mail or skype and arrange to arrive a few days before the house sit starts.